Tuesday – January 28, 2020

-Ribbon Cutting and Open House at MATC Oct.
-17 to Spotlight New CNC Swiss Machinery and Expanded Instructional Capacity
+Ribbon Cutting and Open House Held to Spotlight MATC's New CNC Swiss Machinery and Expanded Instructional Capacity

-The event at MATC’s Downtown Milwaukee Campus is open to the public and will include live cutting demonstrations on the school’s new, highly advanced CNC machinery.
+The open house at MATC’s Downtown Milwaukee Campus included live cutting demonstrations on the school’s new, highly advanced CNC machinery.

-Milwaukee Area Technical College will hold a free, public open house Wednesday, Oct.
-17, from 3-7 p.m. in Room T129 in the T Building, 1101 N. 6th St., to introduce area students, educators, manufacturers and community leaders to its new CNC Swiss Lab.
-A ribbon cutting and formal program will be held at 4 p.m.
+Milwaukee Area Technical College held an open house Oct.
+17 in the T Building to introduce area students, educators, manufacturers and community leaders to its new CNC Swiss Lab.
+A ribbon cutting and formal program were held at 4 p.m. in T129.
 MATC recently added new state-of-the art equipment to enhance training for its CNC (computer numerical control) Swiss machine tool operations classes.
 Six new Tsugami precision machine tools were purchased and installed at MATC’s Downtown Milwaukee Campus in recent months.

 According to Dorothy Walker, interim dean of MATC’s School of Technical and Applied Sciences, the college expanded its capacity for Swiss CNC training this fall in response to a growing need from local employers for CNC Swiss machine programmers, setup technicians and operators.
 MATC is the only technical college in Wisconsin that offers a full technical diploma in CNC Swiss machining.